 Here’s why that’s beneficial to you as their employer.

 A disengaged employee can end up costing more than just lost time and productivity.
-Dissatisfied employees can also:
+Job dissatisfaction can:

 - Drive down customer satisfaction, especially if they have a customer-facing role.